myonlinecode1988/QuantumDeviceLib/README.md

-# QuantumDeviceLib: An API for superconducting integrated circuit
+# QuantumDeviceLib: An API for data processing of quantum integrated circuit

 The main design goals of this project are:
 a) Implement an software API for CRUD